 Erica Lee has been part of the archives since December 2004.
 She has worked on a wide selection of our holdings including the vertical files and rare book collections.
-Currently, she is helping to maintain, organize, and describe the CLGA’s records – she is working on of the Archives of the Archives.
+Currently, she is helping to maintain, organize, and describe The ArQuives’s records – she is working on of the Archives of the Archives.
 Correspondence from over 25 years ago, minutes to meetings attended by some of the founding members and the documents that describe the activities and impacts the archives has done and had over the years.

-When I first started volunteering at the CLGA I was cataloguing rare books (including the lesbian pulp fiction novels, which I adore!), then after a couple of months I got involved with the newly-formed Community Engagement Committee.
+When I first started volunteering at The ArQuives I was cataloguing rare books (including the lesbian pulp fiction novels, which I adore!), then after a couple of months I got involved with the newly-formed Community Engagement Committee.
 These days I’m the Secretary of that committee, but have also served as its Chair.
 I was on the Board of Directors for a couple of years as well.
 Over the years I’ve done tours, made presentations at schools, created exhibitions and led walking tours.
 These days I’m happiest doing research to support the outreach activities of our committee.

 I have learned so much here from the material, the other volunteers, and our visitors.
 I love having the opportunity to share that knowledge with others.”

-Joined the CLGA in 1996, and for more than 20 years has been our tireless IT-Guy and OS programmer.
+Joined The ArQuives in 1996, and for more than 20 years has been our tireless IT-Guy and OS programmer.
 He came to the archives with vast experience in computing, fondly remembering the blinking lights of the IBM mainframes of yore.
 In the late ‘90s the archives had but 3 desktop computers.
 In 2009, we received a grant for a server and 9 workstations, enabling us to have a bonafide computer network to run the InMagic database system; and Mario put it all together.
 Working with the Operations Committee, Mario is responsible for creating and maintaining the Global Catalogue and other record-keeping applications, as well as the upkeep and troubleshooting of our computers and Windows operating systems.